learn-co-curriculum/phase-4-rails-strong-params/README.md

 **only** the name and species keys.
 Rails will also mark this new hash as `permitted`, which means we can safely use this new hash for mass assignment.

-Try making that same request in Postman, but this time, add an `id` key in the JSON in your request body.
-You'll now see that the bird is successfully created.
-The `id` key was not allowed, so only the `name` and `species` were used to create a bird.
+Try making that same request in Postman, but this time, add an `id` key to the JSON in your request body.
+Now the bird is successfully created but, since the `id` key was not allowed, only the `name` and `species` were used.
 The server logs will verify this for us:

 ```txt
 Started POST "/birds" for ::1 at 2021-05-03 07:45:33 -0400